hanwtn/software-engineering-term-project/README.md

 ## Competitive Analysis/Comparison with Alternatives:
 Our app is:
-More community-driven,
-More engaging, especially for people who don’t usually work out, casual people, Focused on building consistent fitness habits over specific results.
+More community-driven and more engaging, especially for people who don’t usually work out (casual people).
+It is focused on building consistent fitness habits over specific results.

 ## Main features (Epics):
 Trainer and clients management: Helps trainers manage all their clients information efficiently.
 Trainers have access to clients’ progress, allowing them to give feedback and prescribe personalized workout plans.